-get-slot-pointer -- Retrieves a pointer from a slot of a structure.

-get-slot-pointer

-get-slot-pointer obj type field => pointer

-obj A pointer to foreign structure. type A name of the foreign structure. field A name of the desired field in foreign structure. pointer The value of the field in the structure.
+get-slot-pointer - Retrieves a pointer from a slot of a structure.
+Macro get-slot-pointer obj type field => pointer obj A pointer to foreign structure. type A name of the foreign structure. field A name of the desired field in foreign structure. pointer The value of the field in the structure.